 For the duration of an emergency, activities essential to protect human life.

-For the purpose of fighting fires.
+Activities undertaken to restore the wetland functions of converted wetlands to provide compensatory mitigation to offset impacts permitted under Section 404 of the Clean Water Act.

-For the stock piling of raw or processed sand, stone, or gravel in material processing plants and storage yards, provided that sediment control measures have been utilized to protect against off-site damage.
+Activities undertaken pursuant to Natural Resources Conservation Service standards to restore the wetland functions of converted wetlands as defined in Title 7 Code of Federal Regulations § 12.2.

-To qualify for exemption under this section, a request for exemption shall be submitted to the town (no exemption is to be assumed until approval of the request by the town).
-Where land disturbing activities are undertaken for the purpose of establishing a farm, constructing farm roads, paths, or ponds, the owner of the property shall file an application for exemption to the town's environmental programs coordinator.
-The environmental programs coordinator shall review the application and grant or deny the exemption within 15 working days of receipt.
-The land owner shall receive notification of this decision in writing and have ten working days to respond if the exemption is denied.
+To qualify for exemption under this section, a request for exemption shall be submitted to the Town (no exemption is to be assumed until approval of the request by the Town).
+Where land disturbing activities are undertaken for the purpose of establishing a farm, constructing farm roads, paths, or ponds, the owner of the property shall file an application for exemption to the Town's Stormwater Engineering Manager.
+The Stormwater Engineering Managershall review the application and grant or deny the exemption within 15 calendar days of receipt.
+The land owner shall receive notification of this decision in writing and have ten calendar days to respond if the exemption is denied.
 The Director of Water Resources shall have five days to review and decide on the appeal.
-After receipt of the exemption, the property owner shall have 30 days to file a conservation plan for review with the Wake Soil and Water Conservation District board of supervisors.
-The board of supervisors will have 30 days to review the request.
-Conservation measures must be installed as scheduled in the approved plan.
 Failure to meet the conditions of the exemption shall constitute a violation of this article and shall be retroactive to the approved date of the original exemption.

 (Ord. of 7-16-96, § 4; Ord.
 No. 05-0719-11, § 1, 7-19-05)